 7.2.5.
 Logit / Probit / Gompit

-The logit, probit and gompit regressions can be used to estimate models with binary dependent variables (dependent variables that consist of two values) as well as the aggregated models where data contains a variable on the number of positive (or negative) responses and another variable giving the total number of subjects.
-All three regressions work with similar inputs, employ the same maximum likelihood method and share the same output format, but differ in the objective function used.
+Regressions with logit, probit, gompit (or complementary log log, cloglog) and loglog link functions can be estimated for models with binary dependent variables (dependent variables that consist of two values) as well as aggregated models where data contains a variable on the number of positive (or negative) responses and another variable giving the total number of subjects.
+All regressions work with similar inputs, employ the same maximum likelihood method and share the same output format, but differ in the link (objective) function used.

 The logit and Logistic Regression procedures are closely related.
-A logit analysis with a binary independent variable will produce the same coefficients estimated by Logistic Regression.
-However, for such problems the Logistic Regression procedure should be preferred, since;
+A logit analysis with a binary dependent variable will produce the same coefficients estimated by Logistic Regression.
+For such problems use the Logistic Regression procedure if you need;

-4) and reports a wide range of Case (Diagnostic) Statistics.
+5) and a wide range of Case (Diagnostic) Statistics.

-On the other hand, the Logit / Probit / Gompit procedure must be used when;
+On the other hand, use the Logit / Probit / Gompit procedure if you need;

-2) the natural response rate is to be estimated or
+4) to estimate the natural response rate or

 Like other regression options, Logit / Probit / Gompit also allows for automatic creation of interaction terms and dummy variables.